Totals Betting For Beginners

 What is the total or over/under in betting?

 A total bet is simple; it’s a bet on the overall result on any match or event.
-It can be used in football, tennis, basketball, etc. With totals bets, it doesn’t matter who wins; it only matters what the overall score is, or more specifically, the total score in the game.
+This can be used in football, tennis, basketball, and many other sports.
+With totals bets, it doesn’t matter who wins, it only matters what the overall score is, or more specifically, the total score in the game.

-Whichever name you want to use, the bet is the same — you need to wager on a total score being over or under a specific number.
+Whichever name you wish to use, the bet is the same — you need to wager on a total score being over or under a specific number.

 Totals are the easiest to understand in football, as the scoring system is simple.
-In other sports, it can be a bit more complicated, but as long as you know the sport, you’ll understand how totals work and increate the odds of winning.
+In other sports, it can be a bit more complicated.
+However, as long as you know the sport, you’ll understand how Totals work and increase your odds of winning.

-Different bookies (such as 10bet, 888sport, and Betfair) might represent the bet differently, or they might offer several types of over/under bets.
+Different bookies (such as Betition, Betfred, or Betfair) might represent the bet differently, or they might offer several types of over/under bets.
 However, the main point is always the same — you’re betting on the total score or something else being either over or under a specific number.

 Other forms of totals bets

-Most people prefer standard totals bets where you bet on the total score in the match.
-However, there are many other forms of totals bets as well.
+Most people prefer standard Totals bets where you can bet on the total score in the match.
+However, there are many other forms of Totals bets as well.
 For instance, if you love golf, you can bet on the total number of bogeys in a single round of a tournament.

-Naturally, you can do a similar thing in football, and you don’t have to bet on the score of the game, you could bet over/under the number of yellow cards in that same game, or the number of corner kicks, or something else.
+Naturally, you can do a similar thing in football, and you don’t even have to bet on the score of the game.
+You could bet over/under the number of corner kicks, the number of yellow cards in that same game, or something else.

-As you can see, it’s clear that totals bets are quite diverse.
-The main point, as we’ve said, is that there is the option for you to bet over/under a specific number, while that number can be the goals, points, bogeys, corner kicks, or anything else the statistics of the game follow.
-The choice is there, and it’s up to you to decide what you want to wager your money on.
+As you can see, it’s clear that Totals bets are quite diverse.
+The main point, as we’ve said, is that there is the option for you to bet over/under a specific number, and that number can be the goals, points, bogeys, corner kicks, or anything else that the statistics of the game follow.
+The choice is there, and it’s up to you to decide what you wish to wager your money on.

 How do you bet with total points?

-As you can see, betting on totals is quite simple.
-It’s always about betting on a total score or total points in a match being over or under a specific number.
-The bookie you’ve chosen will likely give you several options with exact odds, and all you need to do is select the one you think will most likely happen based on your knowledge of the sport, the match at hand, and the odds themselves.
+As you can see, betting on Totals is quite simple.
+It’s always about betting on a total score or the total points in a match being over or under a specific number.
+The bookie that you’ve chosen will likely provide several options with exact odds, and all you need to do is select the one that you think will be most likely to happen based on your knowledge of the sport, the match at hand, and the odds themselves.

 The act of betting on any given platform is quite simple, and it works in the same manner as all other bets.
 However, bear in mind that the bets are not shown in the same form for all sports.

-For example, in sports like football, where the score total is usually a very low number, you’ll mostly see bets like 1.5, 2.5, 3.5, and the like.
-On the other hand, in sports like basketball or even American football, totals can be much higher.
+For example, in sports such as football, where the score total is usually a very low number, you’ll primarily see bets in the range of 1.5, 2.5, 3.5, and the like.
+On the other hand, in sports like basketball, Totals can be much higher.

-A bookie will often offer sucker bets that are there to take your money, and you need to make sure you avoid them.
-You need to know the sport, and what is likely to occur in the match you’re betting on.
-You can focus on the odds, but then you’ll likely fall for some of these sucker bets because bookies can easily adjust odds to look better to punters, while the actual thing you’re betting on is unlikely to occur.
+A bookie will often offer sucker bets that are there to take your money, and you need to make sure that you avoid them.
+It’s important to know the sport, and what is likely to occur in the match that you’re betting on.
+You can focus on the odds, but then you’ll likely fall for some of these sucker bets, because bookies can easily adjust odds to look better to punters, while the actual thing that you’re betting on is unlikely to occur.

-The whole point is knowing the sport you’re betting on and what the most common score totals are in that sport.
-If you are a fan of a specific sport, totals bets might be the way to go, and we hope that this guide will help you understand them better so you can start using them when betting on your favourite betting site.
+The whole point is knowing the sport that you’re betting on and understanding what the most common score totals are in that sport.
+If you are a fan of a specific sport, Totals bets might be the way to go for you.
+We hope that this guide will help you to understand them better so that you can start using Totals when betting on your favourite betting site.